hitontology/instancegenerator/README.md

 # Instance Generator

 The graphical user interface to generate new instances for HITO, starting with software products.
+Is not developed anymore, as it was superseded by <https://github.com/hitontology/database-frontend>.
+It could be reused later as a data browsing tool but there is no need right now.

 ## Development
 You only need Git, NPM and a browser.
 NPM is only needed for linting and testing.
 CORS over the file system needs to not be blocked by your browser.